MITLibraries/dome-reports/README.md

   1. Download the project from GitHub into a new directory, e.g. 'drp'
   2. Install or confirm Python 3.7 or higher, preferred: 3.9
   3. Create a Python virtual environment with the libraries listed in the requirements.txt file
-  4. In the drp/db subdirectory, run the SQL init.ddl script to create a new database with empty tables, either using a standalone SQLite at the command line as in:
+  4. In the drp/db subdirectory, run the SQL initialization script 'db-ddl.sql' to create a new database with empty tables, either using a standalone SQLite at the command line as in:
 ```
 (ve395) $> sqlite3 drp.db < db-ddl.sql
 ```